wultra/powerauth-mobile-sdk/docs/Migration-from-1.4-to-1.5.md

 # Migration from 1.4.x to 1.5.x

-This guide contains instructions for migration from PowerAuth Mobile SDK version `1.4.x` to version `1.5.x`.

-## Introduction

 PowerAuth Mobile SDK in version `1.5.0` is a maintenance release that brings few enhancements to Android and adds support for more Apple platforms.

 ### Compatibility with PowerAuth Server